-Our latest V-Card Diaries comes from Matthew from Maryland who’s been in two relationships with women who were also virgins.
+Today we’re highlighting Matthew from Maryland who’s been in two relationships with women who were also virgins.
 If you want to tell your story, go to our submission form.
-We’d love to run it in this blog.
+You can find all our V-Card Diaries here.

 Tell us about yourself: